-- That all children come to school wearing the correct uniform.
-This consists of navy tracksuit bottoms, skirt or pinafore, white polo shirt and navy sweatshirt, jumper or cardigan.
+- School uniform in Nursery consists of navy tracksuit bottoms, skirt or pinafore, white polo shirt and navy sweatshirt, jumper or cardigan.
 These can be plain or with the school logo.
 Shoes should be practical for all weathers and children should ideally be able to remove them and put them back on independently.

-If you would like to continue the development of your child’s learning.
-Please use the suggested resources below:
+If you would like to support the development of your child’s learning, please use the suggested resources below:

 Nursery teachers are also contactable during school drop-off and pick-up times, but if you do have a pressing concern, please do contact us via the school office and we will endeavour to contact you as soon as possible.